HDO vs MDO Plywood: A Complete Comparison for Builders and Contractors

 Can MDO plywood get wet?

 MDO is exterior-rated (WBP adhesive) and the overlay surface resists direct moisture contact.
 However, unsealed edges will absorb water, which degrades the core over time.
 Always seal cut edges.
-HDO and film-faced phenolic panels offer better moisture resistance, with film-faced providing the best performance in consistently wet or tropical conditions.
+HDO and phenolic film-faced panels offer better moisture resistance, with phenolic film-faced (matte or glossy) providing the best performance in consistently wet or tropical conditions.

 Category